Change Password

 <path pattern> ::=

-A path term can be built by concatenating node and edge patterns recursively.
-For example, this path term starts from node Brainy, connecting to a Club node through an outgoing Joins edge:
+This path pattern starts from the node Brainy, connecting to a Club node through an outgoing Joins edge:

 (:User {name: 'Brainy'})-[:Joins]->(:Club)